michotross257/exchange-rates-api/README.md

 Contact: mptrossbach@gmail.com

 Data from: https://exchangeratesapi.io

+I decided to query for each date individually because querying a date range was resulting in ambiguous results for the values of holidays.
+Querying individual days forces the API to tell you what the correct values are for that day.
 ## Usage
 **FLAGS** (one or more must be chosen for any behavior):

-	1. Repopulate the table: -r
+	1. Populate the table: -r
 	2. Comparative plot: -p
 	3. Update table each day indefinitely: -u